VelocityPowered/documentation/users/configuration.rst

     # If you are using modern IP forwarding, configure an unique secret here.
     player-info-forwarding-secret = "5up3r53cr3t"

+    # Announce whether or not your server supports Forge/FML.
+If you run a modded server, we suggest turning this on.
+    announce-forge = false

     [servers]
     # Configure your servers here.
     lobby = "127.0.0.1:30066"